watchmesink/meal_tracker/nutritionist_prompt.md

 **Individual Meals:** {{meals}}

 ## Response Format:
-Provide a structured analysis covering:
+Provide a structured analysis using bullet points covering:

+**Quick Summary:**
-- **Quick Summary:** Overall assessment considering time of day (1-2 sentences)
+• Overall assessment considering time of day (1-2 bullet points)

+**Strengths:**
-- **Strengths:** What you did well nutritionally
+• What you did well nutritionally (bullet points)

-- **Areas for Improvement:** Specific concerns and time-appropriate recommendations
+**Areas for Improvement:**
+• Specific concerns and time-appropriate recommendations (bullet points)

+**Next Steps:**
-- **Next Steps:** Suggestions for remaining meals today OR tomorrow's focus (depending on time)
+• Suggestions for remaining meals today OR tomorrow's focus (bullet points)

 Focus on being helpful and educational rather than judgmental, with guidance appropriate for the time remaining in the day.
+Use bullet points throughout for easy scanning.